The Curious Case of the Vampire Express

 Lex Luthor (1984)

-My first ever impression of Superman’s arch nemesis Lex Luthor was via this figure of him wearing his green war suit.
+My first ever impression of Superman’s arch nemesis Lex Luthor was courtesy of this figure of him wearing his green war suit.
 I did not know at the time that this armor was designed specifically to give Lex a cool action figure.
 It was a look that the character would sport only briefly; by 1986 the “Post Crisis” Lex wore a business suit and became more of a corrupt tycoon type of character.
-Still, in the back of my mind I always envisioned Lex having this armor in storage or something, ready to bust it out if he really needed to.
-The war suit has appeared in the comics a handful of times over the years, and even finally made it into live action when Jon Cryer played Lex on “Supergirl.”
+Still, in the back of my mind I always imagined Lex having this armor in storage or something, ready to bust it out if he really needed to.
+The war suit has appeared in the comics a handful of times over the years, and even finally made it into live action when Jon Cryer played Lex on Supergirl.
 The kid in me was excited for Lex to finally “suit up” after decades of wanting to see it happen!

 Stonedar and Rokkon (1986)